 Every ArtiSynth component is an instance of ModelComponent.
 When connected to the hierarchy, it is assigned a unique number relative to its parent; the parent and number can be obtained using the methods getParent() and getNumber(), respectively.
 Components may also be assigned a name (using setName()) which is then returned using getName().

 A component’s number is not the same as its index.
-The index gives the component’s sequential list position within the parent, and is always in the range 0\ldots n-1, where n is the parent’s number of child components.
+The index gives the component’s sequential list position within the parent, and is always in the range , where is the parent’s number of child components.
 While indices and numbers frequently are the same, they sometimes are not.
 For example, a component’s number is guaranteed to remain unchanged as long as it remains attached to its parent; this is different from its index, which will change if any preceding components are removed from the parent.
 For example, if we have a set of components with numbers

-and components 2 and 4 are then removed, the remaining components will have numbers
+0 1 2 3 4 5and components 2 and 4 are then removed, the remaining components will have numbers

-whereas the indices will be 0 1 2 3.
+0 1 3 5whereas the indices will be 0 1 2 3.
 This consistency of numbers is why they are used to identify components.

 A sub-interface of ModelComponent includes CompositeComponent, which contains child components.
 A ComponentList is a CompositeComponent which simply contains a list of other components (such as particles, rigid bodies, sub-models, etc.).